gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ++++++++++++++++++

-We are going to install both MySQL and RabbitMQ on the same server, but on a production environment you might want to have them installed on different servers and/or in HA.
+We are going to install both MySQL and RabbitMQ on the same server, but on a production environment you may want to have them installed on different servers and/or in HA.
 The following instructions are intended to be used for both scenarios.

 Now please move on the db-node where we have to install the MySQL server.